City of Olympia

 - Punctual, regular and reliable attendance is essential for successful job performance.

 - Minimum qualifications & Requirements

-- Ability to establish and maintain effective working relationships with public and enforcement officials, general public and other employees.
+- Ability to establish and maintain effective working relationships with the public, Department employees and jail inmates.

 - Demonstrated punctual, regular and reliable attendance is required.

-- Police Officers must be a U.S. citizen or lawful permanent resident with authorization to work in the U.S. and at least 21 years of age at the time of hire.
+- Corrections Officers must be a U.S. citizen and at least 21 years of age at the time of hire.

 - A valid Washington State Drivers' License is required upon employment.

 - Qualification in First Aid and CPR; WCIC certification; and successful completion of a polygraph, and psychological examination, and criminal background check are conditions of employment.